A Level Computer Science

 Previous school: Looe Community Academy

-How have your A Level studies helped you in your degree?
+How have your A Level studies helped you at university?

 In my second year of A Levels, time management became very important because there were so many important things I had to do in such a short amount of time (entrance exams, UCAS application, visiting/choosing universities, increased workload of A levels etc.) This skill has helped me greatly at university.
 The resilience and problem solving skills gained from A level maths have been really useful at university.
 The programming and formal computer science (principles of programming, data types etc.) in the computer science A level have also been very beneficial to my course.